nos81/QIT-python/README.txt

   (purpose, calling syntax, output, approximations used, assumptions made...)
 * Instead of using multiple similar functions, use a single function performing multiple related tasks, see e.g. state.state.__init__
-* Add relevant literature references using the %! syntax
+* Add relevant literature references using the %! syntax.
-* Use the error() function on invalid input
+* Raise an exception on invalid input.
-* Use variables sparingly, give them descriptive (but short) names
+* Use variables sparingly, give them descriptive (but short) names.
-* Use brief comments to explain the logic of your code
+* Use brief comments to explain the logic of your code.
 * When you add new functions also add testing scripts for validating your code.
 If you modify existing code, make sure you didn't break anything by checking that the testing scripts still run flawlessly.